RST-J/human_attribute_values/README.md

   enum cat_status: {dead_and_alive: 0, alive: 1, dead: 2}
 end

-# Translate by calling human_attribute_value with the attribute to be translated on instances
+# Translation on instances by passing the attribute to be translated
 Schroedinger.new(cat_status: :dead_and_alive).human_attribute_value(:cat_status)
  => "The box is still closed."

-# Translate a value by passing attribute and value to human_attribute_value on the model class
+# Translation on the model class by passing attribute and value
-Schroedinger.new.human_attribute_value(:cat_status, :alive)
+Schroedinger.human_attribute_value(:cat_status, :alive)
  => "You opened the box and kitty purs."

 # If there is no translation specified in the locale, the stringified value is returned
-Schroedinger.new.human_attribute_value(:cat_status, :dead)
+Schroedinger.human_attribute_value(:cat_status, :dead)
  => "dead"

 ```